cartermeyer109/Epidemic-Environment-Simulation/README.md

 # Epidemic-Environment-Simulation

 This is an Epidemic Environment Simulation.
-This is a simulation that shows the spread of a disease with no vaccine on humans over 300 days on a visual grid.
+This is a simulation that shows the spread of a disease with no vaccine on humans over many days on a visual grid.
 All humans start as uninfected except for 1 human from each age class (Child/Adult/Elder).
 Humans may move each day and the infection will spread based on age/distance from the infected/if the virus was previously had.